joyreleased/pi-objectives/README.md

 The work under this Epic begins with an architectural definition that will have input across Audience Crickets adn Forerunners team.
 The implemention that follows will also be shared across teams in close collaboration so everyn plays apart in the enterprise solution.
 The implementation will leverage Terraform modules to create the cluster and will be built in iteration following th architectural blueprint.

-The architecture needs to touch multiple aspects of the cluster supported by Terraform modules:
-Networking
-  VPC
-  Subnets
-IAM Roles
-Cluster
-  Networking
-    VPC
-    subnets
-    seconary CIDRS
-  API Server Endpoint
-  Security Groups
-  Metrics
-    Metrics Server
-    Sluster Autoscaling & Tags
-  Compute
-    Managed Node Groups
-      AMI
-      EC2
-      Node Affinity
-    Fargate
-  Load Balancer Controller
-  Monitoring (Datadog)
-  Network Policies
-  Secret Management (Front Runners)
-  Logging (splunk or is that there automatically?)
-  Helm Chart Deployments
-  Helm Chart Ownership
-Applications
-  Certificates
-  DNS
-  Service Accounts for IAM Roles
-  AD & Okta Integrtion
-CI/CD
-  Integrated deployment with GitLab CI/CD (Forerunners) Billing

 Acceptance Criteria:
-An AWS EKS architectural design to follow and a Terraformm Stack that deploys an EKS cluster.
+An AWS EKS architectural design to follow and a Terraform stack that deploys an EKS cluster.
 Note, some solutions nay not be supported directly by Terraform and require Kubernetes and Helm or Deploy test applications to exercise the various features of the cluster.

-Compute - Fargate vs managed nodes (likely managed nodes, Fargate is expensive) Modules
-Metrics server
-Networking
-Endpoints public or private?
-Public or private subnets?
-Certificates
-Datadog agents
-Tagging subnets
-Autoscaling
-Tagging autoscaling groups
-Sidecar tools
-Network policies
-Secrets management (in conjunction with FR)
-Helm chart ownership
-Helm chart deployments (from inside the same repo or from an external repo?)
-Use Forward Architecture document
-Savings plan

-1 Create an AWS EKS Architecture Document (PI-6 Implementation Task 5 points) Create an EKS Architeure document at a shared location for collaboration and comments across AC and Forerunners teams.
+1 Create an AWS EKS Architecture Document (PI-6 Implementation Task 8 points) Create an EKS Architeure document at a shared location for collaboration and comments across AC and Forerunners teams usig the Forward Architecture format.
 The architecture should identify design decisions for each of the following:

 Networking
   VPC